-- Use your phone: Who could you text or call if you need a quick boost of confidence, a reality check or just someone to vent too.
+- Use your phone: Who could you text or call if you need a quick boost of confidence, a reality check, or just someone to vent to.
 Recovery is hard work- sometimes just being able to say “this is hard” is extremely helpful.

 Look, if you are going to the fair, by choice or not, you do have options and choices on how you approach the situation.
 If you can find and use your voice, ask for what you need, try to find aspects of the fair that you enjoy, and consider that all food can fit into a healthy lifestyle then, no matter how it turns out, you know tried your best.
 That’s something to be proud of.
 Who knows, maybe you’ll even write your own song about the fair- one filled with victory tunes!